imteekay/programming-language-research/research/experiments/typescript/README.md

 welcome(msg);
 ```

+For each scope, we have different symbols:

-In the global scope, we have the `msg` and the `welcome` variables.
+- In the global scope, we have the `msg` and the `welcome` variables.

-In the function scope, we have the `str` variable.
+- In the function scope, we have the `str` variable.

-Symbols are tables for each scope in the program to store identifier with its metadata like where it was declared and its flag.
+Symbols are tables for each scope in the program to store identifier with its metadata (where it was declared — line — and its flag).

 Getting the syntax tree from the previous source code, the `binder` generates these symbol tables: